AhmadJamal-01/Python/Piaic-Python-Assignment/assignment-01-29july/Readme.md

 Features

-Personalization -GPTs can be adjusted to follow specific styles, tones, or behaviors, making interactions more aligned with individual or business preferences.
+1)Personalization -GPTs can be adjusted to follow specific styles, tones, or behaviors, making interactions more aligned with individual or business preferences.
-Task Optimization
+2)Task Optimization
-Integration with APIs and Tools
+3)Integration with APIs and Tools
-Enhanced Privacy
+4)Enhanced Privacy

 Use Cases

-Customer Support
+1)Customer Support
-Content Creation
+2)Content Creation
-Education and Training
+3)Education and Training
-Healthcare
+4)Healthcare
-Software Development
+5)Software Development